 7. It Stimulates Collagen Synthesis

-Finally, regular exfoliation "helps to stimulate collagen synthesis to improve the skin's texture, integrity, and keep the skin looking plump, tight, and young," Henry says.
-In this way, exfoliating actually offers anti-aging benefits, which might be why so many people swear that it helps lessen the appearance of fine lines and wrinkles.
-She recommends using SkinMedica's AHA/BHA Exfoliating Cleanser ($47) to reap all the exfoliation rewards.
+Regular exfoliation also "helps to stimulate collagen synthesis to improve the skin's texture, integrity, and keep the skin looking plump, tight, and young," according to Henry.
+This means that exfoliating can actually offer a ton of anti-aging benefits, effectively helping to lessen the appearance of fine lines and wrinkles.
+Henry recommends using SkinMedica's AHA/BHA Exfoliating Cleanser for optimal results.
 "It's an effective exfoliant but contains jojoba oil to minimize irritation," she says.